Estimating the Number of Clusters via Normalized Cluster Instability: Introduction

 Another approach, which is the focus of this paper, defines a good clustering in terms of its \textit{stability} against small pertubations of the data.
 Correspondingly, stability-based methods select the $k$ yielding the most stable clustering.
 Stability-based methods are attractive because they do not require a metric for the distance between objects and have been shown to perform at least as well as state-of-the-art distance-based methods \citep{ben2001stability, tibshirani2005cluster, hennig2007cluster, wang2010consistent, FangWang2012}.

-In the present paper, we show that two previously proposed stability-based approaches, the \emph{model-based} approach \citep{FangWang2012} and the \emph{model-free} approach \citep{ben2001stability}, lead to incorrect estimates $\hat{k}$ when the list of candidate $k$ is not restricted to a small set, e.g., $k \in \{2, 3, \dots, 10\}$.
-To address this problem, we propose a normalization of the instability path which allows to identify $k^*$ without restricting $k$ to small values.
-Moreover, we report the first comparison of model-based and model-free approaches to clustering instability and find that they perform similarly well.
-Finally, we make our method available in the R-package \verb+cstab+, which is available on The Comprehensive R Archive Network (CRAN).
+In the present paper, we show that two previously proposed stability-based approaches, the \emph{model-based} approach \citep{FangWang2012} and the \emph{model-free} approach \citep{ben2001stability}, depend heavily on the distribution of cluster sizes $M$ leading to incorrect estimates $\hat{k}$ especially when the list of candidate $k$ is not restricted to small numbers.
+To address this problem, we develop a normalized cluster instability measure correcting for the influence of $M$.
+We show that our normalized instability measure outperforms current instability-based measures across the whole sequence of possible $k$.
+We also compare, for the first time, model-based and model-free approaches to determine cluster-instability and find their performance to be comparable.
+We make our method available in the R-package \verb+cstab+, which is available on The Comprehensive R Archive Network (CRAN).